Arcjet Sensitive Information Detection protects against clients sending you

 project root.

-you, you also need to set ARCJET_ENV in your environment file.
+need to set ARCJET_ENV in your environment file.
+This allows Arcjet to accept

-you, you also need to set ARCJET_ENV in your environment file.
+need to set ARCJET_ENV in your environment file.
+This allows Arcjet to accept

 3. Protect a route